 Centuries ago monks lived in natural caves and carved the mountain since they had nothing else to do, it’s what monks do: they pray and carve stuff.
 Or make beer.

-Back over to Pest side via another bridge and I was in tourist downtown, near a Hard Rock Cafe so I had to stop and get a pin for my bro.
+Back over to Pest side via bridge and I was in tourist downtown, near a Hard Rock Cafe so I had to stop and get a pin for my bro.

 I stopped for some ice cream but mainly to people watch.
 It was hot so the cone cooled me down and I saw the insane things tourist families do.